Skip to content

 AEROSPACE & DEFENSE

-Southern Arizona’s clear blue skies, year-round flying weather, and dry climate have attracted aerospace-related businesses since the early 1900s.
+Southern Arizona’s clear blue skies, fair-weather flying, and dry climate have attracted aerospace-related businesses since the early 1900s.

 Fast Facts